Fresh Water Maintenance

 • Turn on city water.

-25. Purge air introduced while changing the filter from faucets.
+26. Purge air introduced while changing the filter from faucets.
 Flushing the toilet may be sufficient to remove air from the system.
-I also opened the hot water valve on the sink nearest to the water heater to ensure all air had been vented from that tank.
+I also open the hot water valve on the sink nearest to the water heater to ensure all air had been vented from that tank.

-29. Set a reminder for next year to sanitize and replace anode and filter.
+31. Set a reminder for six months to sanitize and replace anode rod and filter.

 Posted